Nvidia have enhanced their GPU Boost System with their latest iteration – V3.0. The new version features custom ‘per voltage’ point frequency offsets.

 GPU Boost 3.0 offers the ability to set frequency offsets for individual voltage points.
 Older versions could only hold a fixed frequency offset, essentially shifting the existing V/F curve upward by the defined offset amount.

 Above, is a theoretical custom V/F curve set in GPU Boost 3.0.
 The offset is set just below the upper limits of the theoretical maximum clock making full use of all the available headroom – ensuring performance is fully utilised for the GPU in question.

-We overclock the Nvidia GTX 1070 with the latest beta version of MSI Afterburner (V4.3.0 Beta 4).
+We overclock the Gigabyte GTX 1080 G1 Gaming RGB with the latest beta version of Gigabytes Xtreme Engine Software package.

 We manually tweaked the card and enhanced the speed by +120mhz.
 It was possible to increase the memory with an offset of +520mhz (10520)

 We increased the GPU temp target to the maximum 92c and power target to 120 (+20).
 I increased voltage to +60.

 The overclock managed to boost the 3dMark Ultra graphics score from 5326 to 5587.